thomasjbradley/markbot-server/README.md

 **A small PHP proxy application for adding grades into Canvas after Travis CI checks pass.**

 Students will fork assignment repositories from GitHub, make their changes, and create a pull request.
-The pull request will trigger a series of tests with TravisCI.
+The pull request will trigger a series of tests with Travis CI.

 After those tests pass, this application is called with specific information to mark their assignment complete inside Canvas.